Intellectual Outputs

 Technical Outputs

-The app will also provide the possibility to use Augmented Reality as well as create and run algorithms.
-Using the camera of their mobile devices, students can analyse the behaviour of algorithms they implemented themselves and how they influence objects in the virtual space around them.
-The typical workflow will be as follows: the teacher creates a sequence of tasks in the web portal, based on the provided generic tasks (IO 3 and 4), possibly adapt them and assign them to the students.
+The typical workflow will be as follows: the teacher creates a sequence of tasks in the web portal, based on the provided Task Families (IO 3 and 4), possibly adapt them and assign them to the students.
 The students work on the tasks and submit their solutions in accordance with the respective task format using the features of the app, e.g. submit a short program inside the app.

 Content-based Outputs